Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

+\begin{definition} Let $s\in \mathbb{N}\cup \{0\}$.
+We call a n.c. polynomial $g$ over $\xi=\{\xi_1,\xi_2,\ldots,\xi_s\}$ as an $s$-ordered power-sum polynomial if it is of the form \end{definition} \begin{remark} In the above definition, it is important to note that $i_j \geq 0$ for each $j \in [s]$.
+However, in this paper, we will focus on a special case of $s$-ordered power-sum polynomials, where $i_j > 0$, for each $j \in [s-1]$ and $i_{s} \geq 0$. \end{remark} We have the following observation about the \emph{$s$-ordered power-sum polynomial} and a proof of this can be found in Appendix \ref{small_proofs}. \begin{claim} Suppose $g \in \F\angle \xi$ is an $s$-ordered power-sum polynomial.
+Let $g^{(c)}$ be the polynomial obtained by treating variables in $\xi$ as commutative.
+Then, $g\not \equiv 0$ if and only if $g^{(c)}\not \equiv 0$. \end{claim} \begin{remark} We will later allow coefficients $\alpha_{\overline{i}}$ to be commutative polynomials.
+The proof of this generalized statement follows the same reasoning as the proof of Claim \ref{ord-pow-sum-c-nc}. \end{remark}

-Let us define the following concept, which will be relevant in subsequent sections: \begin{definition}[$\xi$-Pattern] We refer to the string $\xi_1^{\ell_1}\xi_2^{\ell_2} \cdots \xi_s^{\ell_s}$ as a \emph{$\xi$-pattern}, regardless of the specific exponents of the $\xi$ variables. \end{definition}
+Let us define the following concept, which will be relevant in subsequent sections: \begin{definition}[$\xi$-Pattern/Ordered Power-Sum Monomial] We refer to the string $\xi_1^{\ell_1}\xi_2^{\ell_2} \cdots \xi_k^{\ell_k}$ as a \emph{$\xi$-pattern}, regardless of the specific exponents of the $\xi$ variables.
+We also refer \emph{$\xi$-pattern} as an \emph{ordered power-sum monomial}. \end{definition}

 We now explain the three steps of our method to establish Theorem \ref{thm-depth-5}.